 The Urbana-Champaign Independent Media Center’s mission is to foster the creation and distribution of media and art that emphasizes underrepresented voices and perspectives, and to promote empowerment and expression through media and arts education.
 To that end we operate a Community Media and Arts Center out of the historic downtown Urbana post office building, which we purchased in 2005, located at 202 S. Broadway Ave., Urbana.

 The UCIMC is a central hub for creative activity in East Central Illinois with:

-The UCIMC also collaborates on programming with several partners housed or affiliated at the center: The School for Designing a Society, a project of composers, artists, and activists and CU Citizens for Peace and Justice, a civil rights organization.
+The UCIMC also collaborates on programming with several partners: The Bike Project, School for Designing a Society, Build Programs Not Jails, Restorative Circles, Campaign for Prison Phone Justice, and dozens of fiscally sponsored projects.
 UCIMC is a leading member of the Media Action Grassroots Network - a national network of 175 grassroots organizations dedicated to media access, rights and representation.
-In 2014, 1023 volunteers gave 51,150 hours of their time - the equivalent of 24.5 full time staff - making UCIMC truly a people powered organization.
+In 2017, 1023 volunteers gave 51,150 hours of their time - the equivalent of 24.5 full-time staff - making UCIMC truly a people-powered organization.

 Who We Are, What We Do

 The UCIMC was founded in 2000 by a collective of artists and activists who wanted to democratize access to arts and media production in the wake of media consolidation and the defunding of the arts.
 Racial and economic divides were widening, and our creative community was stifled by the limited ability of media outlets to present local artists.